QwenLM/Qwen3-VL/qwen-vl-finetune/README.md

 # QwenVL Training Framework

 This repository provides a training framework for Qwen VL models.
-The are two steps to use our repo:
+There are two steps to use our repo:

-1. Customize your dataset: downloading data, implement the config
+1. Customize your dataset: downloading data, implementing the config
 2. Modify training scripts:

 ## Repository Structure